trangnguyen2906/Power-BI-Marketing-Analysis-in-Retail/README.md

-# 📊 Project Title: Marketing Analysis in Retail
+# 📊 Marketing Analysis in Retail using Power BI

 ## 📊 Key Insights & Visualizations